Use Proc Summary in SAS With Examples

 proc print data=summaryWeight;

-• The minimum weight value was 0.
+• The minimum weight value observed was 0 grams.

-• The maximum weight value was 1,650.
+• The maximum weight value observed was 1,650 grams.

-• The mean weight value was 398.70.
+• The mean weight value was approximately 398.70 grams.

-• The standard deviation of weight values was 359.09.
+• The standard deviation of weight values was 359.09, indicating a high degree of variability in the weights of the fish captured.

-Example 2: Proc Summary with Multiple Variables
+Example 2: Summarizing Multiple Variables

 /*calculate descriptive statistics for Weight and Height variables*/